juananthony/jaSlider/README.md

 ## Instalation

-To use jaSlider you have to include jaSlider javascript and css stylesheet files to your projects:[jaSlider.js / jaSlider.min.js],[jaSlider.css / jaSlider.min.css]
+To use jaSlider you have to include jaSlider javascript and css stylesheet files to your projects:
+* jaSlider.js / jaSlider.min.js
+* jaSlider.css / jaSlider.min.css